SprainedSpark89/Macula-OrnitheMC/README.md

-this uses https://github.com/mineLdiver/Macula/pull/3 for java 8 support thank you fineless71 no idea how to do any licencing
+this uses https://github.com/mineLdiver/Macula/pull/3 for java 8 support thank you fineless71.

+no idea how to do any licencing, just hope i'm not doing anything wrong.
 # Ornithe Template Mod

 The official Ornithe template mod.
 You can use it as a template for your own mods!